pipeargill/Open-Source-Wearables/README.md

 I am putting this at the end because it is both the most and least important part of this.
 Uncontrollable yapping follows:

 Wearing a mask of any kind is unavoidably political in the United States and in many other places, so for many people simply protecting themselves and surviving in public is an act of resistance.
 This project is born out of a personal need to filter pollen while being active, particularly while mountain biking.
 My alergies are bad and medically relavent, but my needs are minor compaired to what that of my friends and people I've known.
 The risk of losing the freedom to cover our face and protect our bodies is real and it is terrifying for the immunocompromised folk.
-[Some More News - Mask Bans](https://youtu.be/XTNBMVoFqN8?si=kvrvwtuGsiLRsKs5)

-This is a section where I am going to try to lay out supporting details for anyone who wants to help protect our rights.
-This will be a long and detailed dive into the mask bans that are starting to show up along with information that could be useful for defense of rights.

-The United States prides itself on being a bastion of individual freedoms.
-However, recent mask bans exemplify a deep hypocrisy: the selective application of "freedom" depending on ideology.
-These bans, which prohibit individuals from wearing masks in public spaces or at protests, contradict the values of personal liberty that many anti-mask advocates claimed to defend during the pandemic.
+United States prides itself on being a bastion of individual freedoms; however, recent mask bans exemplify a deep hypocrisy: the selective application of "freedom" depending on ideology.
+These bans, which prohibit individuals from wearing masks in public or at protests, contradict the values of personal liberty that many anti-mask advocates claimed to defend during the Covid-19 pandemic.
 This hypocrisy is not only harmful to public health but also endangers vulnerable populations, violates constitutional rights, and serves to suppress dissent.

 Overview of Recent Mask Ban Legislation